 Thus, Redeemer Broadcasting was born.
 It's not that there weren't other fine ministries out there - there were.
 But this network, would offer a blend of programming that was unique and would meet very specific needs.

 Our music would be a Traditional Christian blend that included sacred, some classical and lighter newer works which inspire the listener.
 An important aspect of our programming would be the talk.
 It would include a kind of "Christian NPR" sound.
 That is, the style would be engaging and interesting, while consistent with the Christian worldview.
-An example of this is our program A PLAIN ANSWER, heard each Saturday.
+An example of this is our program A PLAIN ANSWER, heard each Saturday at 10:00 AM and 2:00 PM.
 God's word would be read without comment.
 Sermons from good pastors from all over the United States would be sought out.
 Features would be selected with care taken to assure sound theological content; and yet content, not so narrow as to exclude numerous orthodox Christian groups from various backgrounds.

 Further, this would be a network of stations that was accountable to a Board, with real input from the local churches as church members and pastors participated in an Advisory Panel.
 And, the stations in the network would have more local content than a typical network-fed station.
 Thus our local stations would need high quality local talent for the Redeemer vision to work.
 We would make sure that no single person could get the upper hand and drive the network in a direction that it should not go.
 There would be accountability at every level.
 There would also be trust of the people given charge over the various ministries within the network.